Daytona Beach Attractions: 8 Different Ways to Play

 Splash Around Daytona Lagoon

-Plan to spend the day at Daytona Lagoon, an amusement park with a waterpark, go-karts, mini-golf, laser tag, arcade and rock wall.
-The whole family will love splashing, playing and trying one of the waterslides.
-Top areas for families include Kraken’s Conquest and Adventure Mountain. *The park is expected to reopen spring 2017 from hurricane damage.
+Spend the day at Daytona Lagoon, an amusement park with a water park, go-karts, mini-golf, laser tag, arcade and rock wall.
+The whole family will love splashing, playing and trying one of the water slides.
+Top areas for families include Kraken’s Conquest and Adventure Mountain.

 Ride The Loop With Loved Ones